Webtester8/scavenger/README.md

 1. Download all the files
 2. Unzip Scavenger-master.zip

+#### Linux
+1. Go to the file "Versions"
+2. Under Linux is the Linux binary Version
+3. Move that file to any path that best

 ## Run
 #### Golang
 To run with Go, do the following in your command line.